CoreCrafter/Corecrafter/README.md

 As I progress in my journey, I am excited to share my projects and collaborate with others in the tech community 🤝

 ## 🔭 I’m currently working on
-- A memory allocator suitable for embedded systems (a more optimized version of TornadoAllocator)
 - A simple programming language written in c

 <div style="display: flex; flex-wrap: wrap; justify-content: center; gap: 20px;">